NoxZet/symfony-docker/Readme.md

-To run application, you must have docker and docker-compose install
+To run application, you must have docker and docker-compose installed

 For initial setup and project (docker) start, run